warbe-maker/VBA-Component-Management/README.md

-## Component Management Services focusing on Excel VB-Projects
+## <u>Comp</u>onent <u>Man</u>agement Services for Excel VB-Projects

 - **Exports** any _Component_ the code has changed along with each Workbook save.
 - **Updates** any outdated _[Common Component][5]_.

+## Provision
+Services are provided with an absolute minimum intervention in the serviced Workbook:
+1. A <a href="https://github.com/warbe-maker/VBA-Component-Management/raw/refs/heads/master/CompMan/source/mCompManClient?raw=true" download>mCompManClient</a> Standard Module imported as an interface to CompMan's services
+2. One code line in the _Workbook\_Open_ event procedure for the update service
-> The services only require one component installed/imported, a single code line for each service, preventing that productive Workbooks are bothered by a configured service (see [serviced or not serviced][10]).
+3. One code line in the _WorkBook\_After\_Save_ event procedure initiates the service provided the required conditions are meet (see [Serviced or not serviced Workbooks](#serviced-or-not-serviced)).> The services only require one component installed/imported, a single code line for each service, preventing that productive Workbooks are bothered by a configured service (see [serviced or not serviced][10]).

 ## The services
 ### At a glance